PLATELET RICH PLASMA (PRP) TREATMENT FOR HAIR LOSS

 - Chronic infectious blood borne disease, such as HIV / AIDS or hepatitis.

-- Pain or itching at the injection site
+- Mild bleeding (pin-point, at the injection site)